 There are only two written response questions on this exam (both valued equally in scoring).

 1. For this question, you will first need to identify and select any current web-based advertising or PR promotion for a national brand or organization that uses multiple social media channels, such as Facebook, Twitter and YouTube.
 Then, once you've made your selection, give a brief (minimum 3-5 paragraphs) analysis and critique (good or bad) of this campaign.
 Be sure to cite specific examples, if appropriate, of how the campaign aligns to some of the guidelines and "best practices" cited in class and/or in our readings.

-Please do NOT use an existing example cited on this blog or in the book.
+Please do NOT use an existing example cited on this blog, in class or in the book.